Do you dream of being successfully admitted to college?

 Here’s why.

-Some colleges regard recommendation letters as more important than any other information.
-When the competition is fierce, grades aren’t always the deciding factor.
-If this is the case, glowing letters of recommendation are an absolute must.
+Some colleges regard recommendation letters as more significant than any other information.
+When the competition is fierce, grades aren’t always the critical factor.
+If this is the case, glowing letters of recommendation are a must.

 Here are a couple of things that recommendations can do for you:

-• Demonstrate that you’ve done an excellent job impressing your teachers.
+- Demonstrate that you’ve done a great job impressing your teachers.
 The fact that they’re willing to praise you in a letter will speak volumes about your trustworthiness and diligence.

-• Express things about yourself that wouldn’t otherwise be obvious to the admission board.
+- Express things about yourself that wouldn’t otherwise be obvious to the admission board.
 Your test scores don’t say much about your personality, do they?
-That’s where letters of recommendation will come in handy to point out your qualities and skills.
+That’s where letters of recommendation will come in handy to underscore your qualities and skills.

 📩 Getting Perfect Recommendation Letters in 8 Steps